-If you want a CFA634-xxx-KC, CFA634-xxx-KL, or CFA634-xxx-KP module mounted on a bracket with an overlay, please contact Technical Support at support@crystalfontz.com to receive a price quote for a special order kit.
+If you want a CFA634--KC, CFA634--KL, or CFA634--KP module mounted on a bracket with an overlay, please contact Technical Support at support@crystalfontz.com to receive a price quote for a special order kit.

 You can also buy cables individually.
-See INFORMATION (Pg.
-28) for descriptions of suggested cables for the various interfaces.
-Or see all of our cables listed at www.crystalfontz.com/cart/ pricing.php?cat=2.
+See INTERFACE CONNECTION INFORMATION (Pg.
+29) for descriptions of suggested cables for the various interfaces.
+Or see all of the cables on our website here.